About Retire Certain

 I don’t say this to brag, but to demonstrate my degree of both passion and experience over the decades around the taboo topic of investing.
-(I just don’t get why everyone doesn’t LOVE finding new ways to make money!)
+(I just don’t get why everyone doesn’t LOVE finding new ways to invest and make money!)

 While it may sound like I’m a bit over diversified, these strategies have all been huge learning (sometimes painful!) experiences done with lots of refining and pruning over the decades.
 Also, these strategies are all done on a relatively small scale because I’m just a regular investor/now tiny entrepreneur, maybe much like you if you’re here.

 Larry, my husband, and co-conspirator, is well known for his successful options trading education programs and trading software at our website, PowerCycleTrading.com.
-Years ago, we married my online business experience with Larry’s in depth expertise after over three decades as a professional commodities and options trader.
+Years ago, we married my online business experience with Larry’s in depth expertise after his three decades plus as a professional commodities and options trader.
 (We met in the 1980s while I was working as the “avoid as much as possible” accountant for Larry’s trading group.)

 This has worked well for a lot of investors, but we didn’t want to count on it.
 Besides, who really wants to live on less as they get older?

-While we rely on a nice diversified portfolio in stocks, bonds, and commodities for a solid foundation for long-term wealth accumulation, we discovered that financial independence came from having income streams to fund our lifestyle, leaving our investments to grow as much as possible.
+While we still rely on a nice diversified portfolio in stocks, bonds, and commodities for a solid foundation for long-term wealth accumulation, we discovered that financial independence came from having income streams to fund our lifestyle, leaving our investments to grow as much as possible.
 This meant delaying if not avoiding entirely the popular plan for 4% “retirement withdrawals”; we simply weren’t rich enough to relax into that strategy, and we didn’t want to spend our investment savings to live, anyway, because it just felt wrong and limiting.